billfitzgerald/infosec-primer/browser_prep.md

 </figure>
 </div></p>

-Click the "Preferences" icon to set your home page.
+Click the **Preferences** icon to set your home page.
 When you are at the home page, set the home page to open to a blank page.

 <div align="center">
 <figure>